rincewound/ci-mage/README.md

 Enter CI Mage:
 * Use C# to declare your build pipelines, with the full expressiveness of a statically typed language.
-* Target multiple CI runners, such as GitHub, GitLab, Azure DevOps
+* Target multiple CI runners, such as GitHub, GitLab, Azure DevOps and Local
 * Have multiple environments to target different instances of the same runner type